glowkeeper/gitHubPresentation/presentation/github.md

 - - -

-## Install Git
+## Install git

-Default on MacOS and Linux, but _I think_ you need to install on Windows?
-Download from https://git-scm.com/downloads
+_git_ is installed by default on MacOS and Linux, but _I think_ you need to install it on Windows?
+Download from [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ## GUIs